manymoments/manymoments.github.io/_posts/2019-06-07-modeling-the-adversary.md

 *Byzantine*: this gives the adversary full power to control the party and take any (arbitrary) action on the corrupted party.

 Note that each corruption type subsumes the previous.
-There are other types of corruption (most notable are variants of _Covert_ [adversaries](https://eprint.iacr.org/2007/060.pdf)) that we will cover later. *Covert* adversaries can be used to model rational behavior of fear from punishment.
+There are other types of corruption (most notable are variants of _Covert_ [adversaries](https://eprint.iacr.org/2007/060.pdf)) that we will cover later. *Covert* adversaries can be used to model rational behavior where there is fear (utility loss) from punishment.

 ### 2. Computational power